 Moving onto my early 20’s.

 I contracted infectious mononucleosis that went undiagnosed for weeks.
 If anyone reading this has ever had it, you know it’s akin to slowly dying.
-The edema in the eyes, the excruciating pain in the throat to where it hurt to even breathe, the utter and complete exhaustion….
-It’s no game that’s for sure.

 Finally, I had some answers!!

 You can see in the photo on this post, the face on the left is the next morning after an “Angioedema Flare”.
 The face on the right is 2 days later.

 I do not wish this on any human.